mouli7666/amfoss-tasks/task-06/README.md

 2.**`Prerequisites:`**
--You system consists of Python from 3.8 to 3.12 any of them is ok.
+- You system consists of Python from 3.8 to 3.12 any of them is ok.
 And you should also install the PyTorch on your system.
--You can verify your PyTorch installation with:
+- You can verify your PyTorch installation with:
    ```bash
    python -c "import torch; print(torch.__version__)"
    ```

 3.**`Installation Methods:`**
--You can install PyG directly using pip:
+- You can install PyG directly using pip:
    ```bash
    pip install torch_geometric
    ```

 4.**`Optional Libraries:`**
--You should want some Optional Libraries such as torch_scatter, torch_sparse, torch_cluster, and torch_spline_conv:
+- You should want some Optional Libraries such as torch_scatter, torch_sparse, torch_cluster, and torch_spline_conv:
    ```bash
    pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-${TORCH}+${CUDA}.html
    ```